ftaboadac/ftaboadac/README.md

 Most of my professional experience has been around integrations, async workflows, and scalable backend services

-Outside of work, I like building small tools and experimenting with AI-related products and developer workflows
+Outside of work, I like building small tools and experimenting with AI-related products

 ## Links